intel-lab-lkp/linux/Documentation/userspace-api/media/rc/rc-protos.rst

 rc-5x-20 (RC_PROTO_RC5X_20)
 ---------------------------

 This rc-5 extended to encoded 20 bits.
-The is a 3555 microseconds space after the 8th bit.
+There is a 3555 microsecond space after the 8th bit.

 .. flat-table:: rc-5x-20 bits scancode mapping